-Issu Issue 12: Exploiting the city's cultural assets Rep ID Name / Organisation Summary of Representation Ian Smith English Heritage Research has shown that successful city centres are those which offer the best "experience".
-With consumers becoming more discerning, quality is becoming increasingly important.
-The historic environment is a key element which can assist in making a visit to Bradford City centre a different experience to other places.
-Pedestrian connectivity between the newly-created City Park to two of the key cultural assets of Bradford (the National Media Museum and The Alhambra Theatre) involves crossing an extremely busy road.
+Issue 12: Issue 12: Exploiting the city's cultural assets Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith Research has shown that successful city centres are those which offer the best "experience".
+The Council acknowledges the See revised Revised Movement English Heritage With consumers becoming more discerning, quality is becoming increasingly important.
+The historic environment is a key element which can assist in making a visit to Bradford City city's cultural access.
+This shall be Leisure Chapter. centre a different experience to other places. taken into consideration in production ep ID Exploiting the city's culture Name / Organisation Summary of Representation Council Response Action(s) Required ерти Name / Organisation Summary of Representation of the Publication Draft document.
+Action(s) Required Pedestrian connectivity between the newly-created City Park to two of the key cultural assets of Bradford (the National Media Museum and The Alhambra Theatre) involves crossing an extremely busy road.
 Consideration needs to be given to how the impact of this highway might be lessened in order to make the approach more attractive.
 More ought to be made of the fact that Bradford is a UNESCO creative city.
-For example, the Area Action Plan might consider if there are areas where creative hubs might become established and what opportunities there might be for the establishment of temporary uses linked to the UNESCO creative city.
+For example, the The Council recognises the importance of the UNESCO status and will look to strengthen links to this status within the Publication Draft Added to the strategic objectives.
+Area Action Plan might consider if there are areas where creative hubs might become established and what opportunities there might be for the establishment of temporary uses linked to the UNESCO creative city.
 It should also be borne in mind that the city's cultural assets also include its numerous historic buildings.
 It is essential that the strategy ensures that those elements which give the various parts of the City Centre their unique character (and which play a significant role in helping to attract inward investment and visitors) are adequately safeguarded.
-Investment in the enhancement of the City's historic buildings and in improvement of the public realm can play a significant role in the realisation of the Vision for the City Centre.
+Investment in the enhancement of the City's historic buildings and in improvement of the public realm can play a significant role in the realisation of the Vision for the City Centre. need to safeguard and enhance these connections.
 Within the Bradford MDC area, there are two cultural assets which attract large numbers of visitors - Saltaire and Haworth.
 The Council needs to explore how people visiting these attractions might also be encouraged to visit the City Centre.
 It is understood that the Bronte Parsonage has a large number of artefacts that it does not have room to display.
 What possibility is there of opening up a museum space in the City centre where these exhibits might be put on display?
 Ivan Mack Resident Broadly agree, but the focus on the city centre is sucking the hinterland and suburbs dry of council supported cultural activity.
-I'd rather see a scheme that incorporated better signposting and transport to sites outside of the city centre.
-David Park Resident Want existing Odeon building retained, but refurbished not changed to Grade A offices etc. N H S Smith Reisdent see earlier comments re developing a nationally important cultural quarter. l Reisuerit
+I'd rather see a scheme that incorporated better signposting and transport to sites outside of the city centre. assets outside the city centre.
+Access to other parts of the District from the City Centre has been picked up in the Revised Movement Chapter.
+See Revised Movement Chapter.
+David Park Resident Want existing Odeon building retained, but refurbished not changed to Grade A offices etc. The Odeon site has now been forward for Music venue and leisure complex.
+However, the Council will consider comments on alternative viable uses.
+No action taken.
+N H S Smith see earlier comments re developing a nationally important cultural quarter.
+Noted.
+No action taken.
+Resident